Convergence of local times of stochastic processes associated with resistance forms: Examples

 Now we provide new results about convergence of local times of random walks on uniform spanning trees.
 A spanning tree of a connected finite graph $G$ is a connected subgraph whose edges touch every vertex of $G$ and contain no cycles.
-The uniform spanning tree (UST) on $G$ is a uniformly drawn sample from this finite set.
-In \cite{Archer_Nachmias_Shalev_pre_The_GHP}, it is shown that uniform spanning trees on graphs in high dimensional tori converge to the CRT, and in this section, we apply our main results to this.
+The uniform spanning tree (UST) on $G$ is a uniformly drawn sample from the finite set of such objects.
+In \cite{Archer_Nachmias_Shalev_pre_The_GHP}, it is shown that uniform spanning trees on graphs in high-dimensional tori converge to the CRT, and in this section, we apply our main results to this.

 For a graph $G$, two vertices $x,y$ and a non-negative integer $t$, we write $p_{t}(x,y)$ for the probability that the lazy random walk starting at $x$ will be at $y$ at time $t$.
-When $G$ is a finite connected regular graph on $n$ vertices, we define the uniform mixing time of $G$ as
+When $G$ is a finite connected regular graph on $n$ vertices, we define the uniform mixing time of $G$ to be